Steve Saleen: 2015–present

 In August 2020, Steve claimed Chinese government of Jiangsu Province - Rugao filed his 500+ patent without consent and he was ripped off in the intellectual property battle during his JV business in China.
 The article was published on WSJ.
+The Nantong Intermediate People's Court put the company up for auction on May 30, 2022, including the company's uncompleted production facility in Rugao that was supposed to be completed in 2019 and be able to produce 150,000 cars per year.

 Personal life

 Saleen lives in Southern California, with his wife Elizabeth ("Liz").
 Saleen has three adult children and seven grandchildren.